Reviewed by John P. Cunha, DO, FACOEP

 Men have a slightly higher rate of appendicitis than women, and Caucasians are diagnosed with appendicitis 1.5 times more often than other ethnic groups.

 Q:What are the long-term consequences of an appendectomy?

 A:An appendectomy will remove your appendix, which will get rid of the pain and the potential for rupture and infection.
 Following surgery, most people recover completely within 2 to 6 weeks and have no major, long-term health problems.

 In fact, most people do not need to even change their diet, exercise, or lifestyle.

-As with any surgery, it is not risk-free.
-There can still be complications including allergic reaction to medications, infection of the incision, the appendix rupturing during the procedure, and other conditions.
-Talk to your surgeon before the procedure.
+As with any surgery, an appendectomy is not risk-free.
+There can still be complications including an allergic reaction to medications, infection of the incision, the appendix rupturing during the procedure, and other conditions.
+Talk to your surgeon before the procedure to discuss risks.

 Q:Surgery is the only method used to treat appendicitis.
 True or false?

 Appendectomy remains the first line of treatment most commonly used to treat appendicitis.
 Removing the appendix is the only way to ensure the appendix won't perforate and cause peritonitis or other complications in the future.

 However, antibiotics can be helpful in some patients for whom surgery is not an option, such as patients who have recently had a heart attack, patients with serious medical conditions, and women in the first trimester of pregnancy.